Orasund/elm-ui-widgets/README.md

     -> Element msg
 ```

 In comparison to Elm-Ui's button, we see  that `List (Attribute msg)` has changed into a _Style Type_.
-Furthermore, the Style type mirrors the implementation. `element` corresponds to `Element.element`, `elementRow` corresponds to `Element.row` and so on.
+If we look into the Style type, we see that it mirrors the implementation.
   ```
   type alias ButtonStyle msg =
-      { element : List (Attribute msg)
+      { elementButton : List (Attribute msg)
       , ifDisabled : List (Attribute msg)
       , ifActive : List (Attribute msg)
       , otherwise : List (Attribute msg)